 You have cooked the tasty scalloped potatoes.
 Unfortunately, you can’t finish your meal at once.
 What to do with the leftovers?
-Can you freeze potatoes?
+Can You Freeze Scalloped Potatoes?

 The answer is yes.
 You can save your dish in the fridge for the next serving.